-- walk without help on a level surface with your walking aid (frame, crutches, stick) for as long as you feel comfortable - ascend/descend stairs - get in and out of bed independently - get in and out of a chair independently - shower independently, either sitting or standing - resume activities of daily living including meal preparation, light chores, walking and going outside the home for social activities - you may be able to return to work, depending on your occupation.
-This is very individual and you should talk to your surgeon and physiotherapist
+- walk without help on a level surface with your walking aid (frame, crutches, stick) for as long as you feel comfortable, start with 5-10 mins - ascend / descend stairs - · get in and out of bed independently - get in and out of a chair independently - shower independently, either sitting or standing - resume activities of daily living including meal preparation, light chores, walking and going outside the home for social activities. - you may be able to return to work, depending on your occupation.
+This is very individual and you should talk to your surgeon and physiotherapist.